Is It True What They Said About John Dillinger?

 I’m reasonably sure that most American boys who reached adolescence in the 1960s knew about Dillinger’s dick.
 It was enormous, preserved in formaldehyde at the Smithsonian Institution.
 Friends of mine who grew up on the east coast told me years later that on high school trips to Washington, the boys would spread out and look for it.
 Some even claimed that they saw it.
 A less well-known version of the story insisted that no, it wasn’t in the Smithsonian, but at FBI headquarters, that for years it rested in a jar on J. Edgar Hoover’s desk.
 Others said it actually was nearby at the Army Medical Museum.
 Anyway, boys identified with the dead gunman and his parts—everyone knew what you meant when you referred to “my Dillinger.”

 As it turns out, the Smithsonian keeps a file of letters from citizens enquiring about the legendary dingus.
 People write in trying to resolve arguments or settle bets or finish term papers on human anatomy.
-The Smithsonian has a form letter they send out routinely, denying any knowledge of Dillinger’s missing member.
+The Smithsonian has a formal letter they send out routinely, denying any knowledge of Dillinger’s missing member.

 Even before the Smithsonian legend, Dillinger’s manhood was part of oral tradition.
 Back in Indiana, the outlaw’s home state, some said that he was so large that he was not a great lover; he’d lose consciousness when aroused because so much blood drained toward his groin.
 Others claimed that the Woman in Red betrayed him that July night in Chicago in 1934 when the feds gunned him down because Dillinger was her lover, and she just couldn’t take it anymore.